milo/alias-expander/README.md

 Licence
 =======
-You may use all files under the terms of the New BSD Licence, or the GNU Public Licence (GPL) version 2 or 3.
+You may use all files under the terms of the New BSD Licence, or the GNU Public Licence (GPL) version 2 or 3, or the MIT Licence.